Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Applications of Generalized Short-Path Framework

 Equivalently, for $|\Ncal| = n$, we can denote an independent set by a configuration $x \in \mathcal{X}\subseteq \{0, 1\}^n$ such that if an edge $e =(i,j)\in \Ecal$ then, $x_i x_j =0$.
 We denote the size of the maximum independent set by $|x^{\star}|$.
 Then, finding the maximum independent set is equivalent to finding a ground state of Hamiltonian $H: \mathcal{X}\to [1, n]$,

-The Hamiltonian $H$ is defined on constrained space $\mathcal{X}$ and therefore we need a constrained walk to explore the state space.
+The Hamiltonian $H$ is defined on the constrained space $\mathcal{X}$ and therefore we need a constrained walk to explore the state space.
 For this purpose, we use the Glauber dynamics defined as

-This model is also referred as hard-core model in statistical physics and we'll use the same terminology.
+This model is also referred as \textit{hardcore model} in statistical physics and we'll use the same terminology.
 Note that Glauber dynamics initialized at an independent set can only move between independent sets.
 Furthermore, it converges to its stationary distribution

 The parameter $\lambda$ is also called \textit{fugacity} and one can recover the Gibbs form in \ref{eq:Gibbs} by setting $e^{\beta} = \lambda$.
 In principle, one can find the maximum independent set by setting $\lambda$ sufficiently high so that distribution $\pi_{\lambda}$ concentrates around the global minimum of $H$.
-Unfortunately, this approach results in exponential mixing time due to uniqueness/non-uniqueness phase transitions.
-Alternatively, one can draw exponentially many samples from $\pi_{\lambda}$ at $\lambda<\lambda_c$ by running the Glauber dynamics chain in polynomial time as Glauber dynamics mix efficiently below the critical threshold \cite{chen2023optimal}.
+Unfortunately, this approach results in exponential mixing time in the worst case due to uniqueness/non-uniqueness phase transitions.
+Alternatively, one can draw exponentially many samples from $\pi_{\lambda}$ at $\lambda \leq \lambda_c$ as Glauber dynamics mixes in polynomial time up to and including the critical threshold \cite{chen2023optimal, chen2025rapidmixinguniquenessthreshold}.
 As the current quantum techniques can only quadratically improve the run time of the first approach, we use the second apprach.
-More specifically, we consider Glauber chain $P_{\lambda}$ at $\lambda<\lambda_c$ so that we can prepare $\ket{\pi_{\lambda}}$ efficiently.
-Next, we consider the short-path Hamiltonian $H_b: \mathcal{X}\mapsto \mathbb{R}$,
+More specifically, we consider Glauber chain $P_{\lambda}$ at $\lambda \leq \lambda_c$ so that we can prepare $\ket{\sqrt{\pi_{\lambda}}}$ efficiently.
+Next, we consider the short path Hamiltonian $H_b: \mathcal{X}\rightarrow \mathbb{R}$,

 where $D$ is the discriminant matrix as usual and $E^{\star} = \min_{x} H(x) = -|x^{\star}|$.
-In accordance with the generalized short path framework, the algorithm starts from $\ket{\pi_\lambda}$ and jumps to the ground state of $H_b$ for $b>0$.
+In accordance with the generalized short path framework, the algorithm starts from $\ket{\sqrt{\pi_\lambda}}$ and jumps to the ground state of $H_b$ for $b>0$.
 We describe how we can prepare the block-encoding of $D$ for Glauber dynamics and also prepare $\pi_{\lambda}$ in Appendix \ref{sec:block-encoding}.